-Benton County's elected and appointed officials and citizens considered many factors when setting the 2008 fiscal year budget, tax rates, and the fees that will be charged for the various County activities.
+Benton County's elected and appointed officials and citizens considered many factors when setting the 2009 fiscal year budget, tax rates, and the fees that will be charged for the various County activities.
 One of those factors is the economy.
-Unemployment in the County currently (October 2007) stands at 3.5 percent compared with the State's unemployment rate of 3.4 percent and the national rate of 3.9 percent.
+Unemployment in the County stood at 3.5 percent in November 2008 compared with the State's December 2008 unemployment rate of 4.3 percent and the national rate of 7.2 percent.

 Inflation in the State is comparable to the increase in the national Consumer Price Index.
-The Midwest's CPI increase was 3.6 percent for the fiscal year ending June 30, 2007 compared with the national rate of 3.4 percent.
+The Midwest's CPI increase was 3.4 percent for the fiscal year ending December 2008 compared with the national rate of 3.7 percent.

-These indicators were taken into account when adopting the General Fund budget for 2008.
-The County continued its commitment to moderating the growth in property taxes as demonstrated by a slight increase in tax revenue in the general fund in FY08.
-Benton County will use fund reserves to finance programs we currently offer and offset the effect we expect inflation to have on program costs.
-Budgeted program disbursements are expected to rise by approximately \$983,000 in FY08 in comparison to budgeted disbursements for FY07.
-Increases are being experienced across all programs, however the largest increases are in roadway construction and maintenance followed by public safety and legal services.
+At the time the 2009 General Fund budget was adopted, these indicators were not at the level they are today.
+The County has taken the current economic situation into account when adopting the General Fund budget for FY2010.
+The County continued its commitment to moderating the growth in property taxes as demonstrated by a slight increase in tax revenue in the General Fund in FY09, although an increase in the mental health tax levy was necessary.
+Benton County will continue to use fund reserves to finance programs we currently offer and offset the effect we expect inflation to have on program costs.
+However, the County will begin to re-evaluate the efficiency and level of funding for various activities and services in the future as well as combining departments in an effort to reduce costs.
+Budgeted program disbursements are expected to raise by approximately \$5.2 million in FY09 in comparison to actual disbursements for FY08.
+Increases are being experienced across all programs, however the largest increases are due to disaster related repairs in public safety, capital projects, roadways and maintenance.

-If these estimates are realized, the County's budgetary operating balance is expected to significantly decrease by the close of 2008.
-The FY07 financial statements indicating that the County's mental health fund ended with a deficit fund balance supports this.
+If these estimates are realized, the County's budgetary operating balance is expected to significantly decrease by the close of 2009.
+The FY08 financial statements indicating that the County's mental health fund ended with a deficit fund balance and a reduction in other funds continues to support this.